Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 So what does that basically show, guys?

-That they can get you for damn near any crime if it's being committed on in furtherance of a criminal organization, which in this case is gonna be her animal shelter.
+That they can get you for damn near any crime if it's being committed on in furtherance of a criminal organization, which in this case is going to be her animal shelter.

 So they're over here going after people that run shelters.

-Okay, you think a gang is gonna stand a chance?
+You think a gang is going to stand a chance?

-That you think the bloods in the crypts are gonna stand a chance if they're over here convicting people running to animal shelters.
+You think the bloods in the crypts are going to stand a chance if they're over here convicting people running to animal shelters?

 All right.

-And I'm gonna present you guys some facts, and you guys can decide what you want to do from here.
+And I'm going to present you guys some facts and you guys can decide what you want to do from here.

-All right, this comes from uh complex video shows gunna accepting plea deal in court prior to release from jail.
+This comes from Complex Video Shows, Gunna accepting plea deal in court prior to release from jail.

 And we're staying on top of this breaking news tonight.

-Within the past 45 minutes, Atlanta rapper Gunner walked out of the Fulton County jail.
+Within the past 45 minutes, Atlanta rapper Gunna walked out of the Fulton County jail.

-Gunner was in real quick, you guys might be wondering what the hell is an Alfred plea?
+Real quick, you guys might be wondering, what the hell is an Alfred plea?

 Well, an Alfred plea, guys, is right here.

-In United States uh law, an Alfred plea, also known as a Kennedy plea in West Virginia, uh an Alfred plea guilty plea, and the Alfred Doctrine is a guilty plea in criminal court whereby a defendant in a criminal case does not admit to the criminal act and asserts innocence, but admits that the evidence presented by the prosecution would be likely to persuade a judge or jury to find a defendant guilty beyond unreasonable doubt.
+In the United States law, an Alfred plea, also known as a Kennedy plea in West Virginia, an Alfred plea guilty plea and the Alfred Doctrine is a guilty plea in criminal court whereby a defendant in a criminal case does not admit to the criminal act and asserts innocence, but admits that the evidence presented by the prosecution would be likely to persuade a judge or jury to find a defendant guilty beyond a reasonable doubt.

 All right.